-- Increasing State staff support with DoIT, and the establishment of DoIT Vendor Management Office in April 2018 to improve alignment between DoIT, Purchasing, Legal, agencies and thirdparties for IT contracts state-wide, including UHIP.
+- Increasing State staff support with DoIT, and the establishment of DoIT Vendor Management Office in April 2018 to improve alignment between DoIT, Purchasing, Legal, agencies and third-parties for IT contracts state-wide, including UHIP.
 DoIT's VMO is focused on strategic sourcing, vendor governance, sourcing process and competency, vendor management and contract management for IT vendors.
-Given this new competency, the VMO has led the UHIP M&O RFP efforts and brought in an advisory partner, ISG, to assess and mitigate risks with current UHIP M&O Vendor and overall establish more favorable long-term contract.
-Please see Attachment F for an overview of the VMO. - Reassessing contracts resulting in reduced costs, resource changes and realignment of management roles and processes. - Maintaining a UHIP M&O RFP Risk Register to identify risks with current project and incumbent vendor with mitigation plans. - Establishing monthly active contract management meetings with all major UHIP vendors, including NG, KPMG, IBM and CSG. - Active Contract Management (ACM) is a set of strategies that prioritize the use of data and purposeful interactions between agency and service providers to improve outcomes from contracted services.
+Given this new competency, the VMO led the UHIP M&O RFP efforts and brought in an advisory partner, ISG, to assess and mitigate risks with current UHIP M&O Vendor and overall establish more favorable long-term contract.
+Please see Attachment F for an overview of the VMO. - Reassessing contracts resulting in reduced costs, resource changes and realignment of management roles and processes. - Establishing monthly active contract management meetings with all major UHIP vendors, including NG, KPMG, IBM and CSG. - Active Contract Management (ACM) is a set of strategies that prioritize the use of data and purposeful interactions between agency and service providers to improve outcomes from contracted services.
 ACM was developed by the Harvard Kennedy School's Government Performance Lab (HKS GPL), and EOHHS has partnered with HKS GPL to implement across EOHHS agencies.
 The key elements of ACM are as follows: aligned expectations on the overall vision for UHIP and its key priorities; clear and consistent roles and processes; clear performance metrics; open lines of communication across program, information technology and finance; and the use of data to evaluate and adjust effort.